Home/ Documentation/ WordPress/ FAQ about creating WordPress themes with Pinegrow

 Please, see our previous and next answer.

-It may seem obvious, but if you don’t have any experience in WordPress development, even with Pinegrow, you will need to learn a bit (or a lot) before you embark on ambitious projects.
+It may seem obvious, but if you don’t have any experience in WordPress development, even with Pinegrow, you will also need to learn a bit (or a lot) before you embark on ambitious projects.

-First, take a look at our Introduction to WordPress theme development.
+Take a look at our Introduction to WordPress theme development.
 The guide covers main WordPress concepts and explains the Pinegrow conversion process.

 A good starting point to learn more about WordPress features is the following address: https://codex.wordpress.org/.

-Also, it seems evident to us, but it is essential to understand how to use Pinegrow to get the most out of it.
+Also, it seems evident to us, but it is essential to understand how to use Pinegrow web editor to get the most out of it.
 For that, we propose a rather exhaustive online documentation available at the following address: https://pinegrow.com/docs/.

 From Pinegrow, starting with extensive testing on elementary HTML templates that you have created and following the tutorials and documentation available on our site is highly recommended.